What is kill Yr Idols?

 Who Am I?

-I’m a musician who started writing about music, and more, in the late ‘80s.
-I’ve played jazz, classical, theater music, rock, hard core, funk, free improvisation from CBGB to Weill Recital Hall; I’ve composed sonatas and songs, electronic music and pieces for modern dance, and more.
+I’m a musician and composer who started writing freelance about music, and more, in the late ‘80s.
+I’ve played jazz, classical, theater music, rock, hard core, funk, and free improvisation from CBGB to Weill Recital Hall; I’ve composed sonatas and songs, electronic music and pieces for modern dance, and more.
 I launched the Big City blog in the winter of 2008, fueled by passion, anger, and a little insanity.
-Since then I've contributed to The Wire, the Financial Times, the New York Classical Review, Signal to Noise, The Grove Dictionary of American Music, the Library of Congress, VAN, Music & Literature, New Music Box, Bandcamp, WQXR, Time Out New York, and wrote Miles Davis' Bitches Brew for the 33-1/3 series.
+Since then I've contributed to The Wire, Financial Times, Bandcamp Daily, New York Classical Review, Signal to Noise, The Strad, The Grove Dictionary of American Music, Library of Congress, VAN, Music & Literature, New Music Box, WQXR, Time Out New York, wrote Miles Davis' Bitches Brew for the 33-1/3 series and Minimalist Music (coming in 2026).
 Since 2013, I've been the music editor for The Brooklyn Rail.

 Subscribe to Kill Yr Idols